AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Data_Structures_Algorithms/Data_Structures/CS106B_X/8_Advanced_Topics_C++0x/Special Member Functions.md

 ## When C++ doesn't provide Default Constructor
 > [!important]
-> There are a few circumstances where C++ does not automatically provide default copy constructors and assignment operators.
+> There are a few circumstances where **C++ does not automatically provide default copy constructors and assignment operators**.
 If your class contains a reference or const variable as a data member, your class will not automatically get an assignment operator.
 Similarly, if your class has a data member that doesn't have a copy constructor or assignment operator (for example, an ifstream ), your class won't be copyable.
 >
 > There is one other case involving inheritance where C++ won't automatically create the copy functions for you, and in the chapter on inheritance we'll see how to exploit this to disable copying.